zenstackhq/zenstack-docs/blog/polymorphism/index.md

 This post explores how ZenStack can add the missing "polymorphism" feature to Prisma.
 Before getting into details, let me first briefly explain what ZenStack is.

 ZenStack is a toolkit that stretches Prisma's power to full-stack development.
-At its most fundamental level, it extends Prisma at two levels:
+At its most fundamental level, it extends Prisma at two levels - schema and runtime.

 ### Schema language

 ZenStack introduced a schema language called "ZModel" - a superset of Prisma schema.
-It adds new language constructs for better extensibility, for example, custom attributes, model inheritance, etc. At compile time, ZenStack transforms ZModel to a standard Prisma schema, which can be used to generate PrismaClient and migration records using the standard prisma CLI.
+It adds new language constructs for better extensibility, for example, custom attributes, model inheritance, etc. At compile time, ZenStack transforms ZModel to a standard Prisma schema, which can be used to generate `PrismaClient` and migration records using the standard prisma CLI.

 ```zmodel
 abstract model Asset {